 The David Cormany Library

-During the past four decades, I’ve assembled a personal library of more than 28,000 individually selected books, as well as 17,000 numismatic and philatelic artifacts, the entire archive of more than 8,000 of my own photographic images (examples at: UnforgettableImages.com), my manuscripts and collected lifelong notes and hundreds of recordings of the most evocative music ever composed.
+During the past four decades, I’ve assembled a personal library of more than 28,000 individually selected books, as well as 17,000 numismatic and philatelic artifacts, the entire archive of more than 8,000 of my own photographic images (examples at: UnforgettableImages.com), my yet-to-be published manuscripts and collected, lifelong notes, along with hundreds of recordings of the most evocative music ever composed.

 Pursuing my passion for books was especially fruitful during one of my three unrelated careers, when I was a rare book dealer for fifteen years, in a gallery with two floors of books, from five centuries, featured in Favorite Bookstores.

 Works of genius — including the 100 most influential books ever written — comprise the foundation of the library.
 Among the other prominent holdings is a collection of more than 2,000 books on food and wine, including 250 books on French cooking, 600+ books on the North American Indian — predominantly on Pueblo Indian history, archaeology, culture, pottery, jewelry and art, more than 200 books on philosophy, 100+ books on the brain, mind, thinking and consciousness, over 1,600 books of fantasy and science fiction, including 313 especially distinguished works and all of the classics, of that genre, since 1864, more than 100 titles devoted to New York City, 100+ books on zen and Buddhism, well over 2,000 volumes of English, American, German, Japanese, Greek, Chinese, Roman, French and Russian literature and literary criticism, encompassing all of the classics, since 710 B.C, more than 300 books on exotic, classic, vintage, rare, collectable and racing cars and their drivers, and many hundreds of books on all of the arts, as well as 250+ books about books.